AstraZeneca Vaccine Row Sets EU, UK On Collision Course - UrduPoint

 "We are not told what the real problem is," one of the officials said.
 As AstraZeneca's other plants -- notably in the UK -- were unaffected, "their story is slightly inconsistent".

-"The real issue is that we are not having clarity on the path ahead," the official said, adding: "Which plants are they going to use to fulfil the contract?" - EU-UK tensions - Should AstraZeneca start diverting vaccine supply from the two UK plants, however, that could jeopardise Johnson's commitment to have 15 million Britons vaccinated by mid-February.
+- EU-UK tensions - Should AstraZeneca start diverting vaccine supply from the two UK plants, that could jeopardise Johnson's commitment to have 15 million Britons vaccinated by mid-February.

-Already, thanks mainly to the AstraZeneca vaccine, Britain is one of the leading countries for the pace at which it is inoculating its population -- doing so at five times the rate of EU member states collectively.
+Already, thanks mainly to the AstraZeneca jab, Britain is one of the leading countries for the speed of its vaccination rollout -- doing so at five times the rate of EU member states collectively.

+A sudden slowdown in those doses would be dramatic, especially as Britain has suffered the highest death toll from Covid-19 of any European country and Johnson is counting on the vaccinations to stem deaths.